zcorleissen/documentation/source/sharding_and_scaling.rst

-This setting gives true 'set and forget' sharding capabilites.
+This setting gives true 'set and forget' sharding capabilities.
 The potential downside is a hashed shard key on _id may not be optimal.

 In order to enable this AutoKey: